-Passport, Visa, and Sealed Immigrant Packet - We will place your immigrant visa on a page in your passport.
+Passport, Visa, and Sealed Immigrant Packet - We will place your immigrant visa in your passport.
 Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Some applicants may receive a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
+After your medical exam, only DV and K visa applicants will receive X-rays on a CD.
+Bring it with you when you enter the United States on your immigrant visa.

 USCIS Immigrant Fee - All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a K visa.
+The only people exempt from paying this fee are: children entering the United States under the Hague and Non-Hague Adoption Process, Returning Residents (SB-1), Iraqi and Afghan Special Immigrants and people traveling on a K visa.

-When You Should Travel - You must enter the United States before the expiration date on your visa, which is usually six (6) months from the date of printing.
+When You Should Travel - You must enter the United States before the expiration date on your visa, which is usually six (6) months from the medical exam.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
 Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.

 Getting a Green Card - Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your visa application form.
 This is a very important document that proves you have permission to reside in the United States.
-If you plan to travel outside the U.S. before your green card arrives: Please consult USCIS's and CBP's websites for rules about what documents you need to re-enter the country.
 We also recommend you check with the airline to ensure you are in compliance with their rules.
 Once your card is issued, you should not stay outside of the United States for more than one year.
 If you do, you will lose your status as a Lawful Permanent Resident.